Logger's Leap: Ride experience

 Riders queued up in one of five queues at the front of the station.
 Each Logger's Leap boat held up to five people - two in the front and three in the back.

 Once the boat left the station it meandered towards a tunnel.
 The boat was then lifted up into the tunnel before descending the first drop in complete darkness.
 The boat exited the tunnel amongst woodland at the back of the park, where it crossed the main lake and made its way to the second lift hill.
 This hill, the biggest of the ride, featured a steep drop with a double dip.
 The boat descended the drop into a splashdown, then meandered back to the station across the edge of the lake.

 Post-closure redevelopments

 Thorpe Park initially claimed via social media that they were "hoping for it to make a splashback soon".
 Since the official closure, however, Thorpe Park stated on their website in 2019 that "situations can change and as plans develop they often move in different directions".
 They followed by stating that "the area that Logger's Leap once dominated will be forming part of our long term development plans."

 On 14 March 2022, Thorpe Park submitted an extensive planning application to Runnymede Borough Council detailing their proposed redevelopments of the Old Town area of the park.
-The main focus of the application is their proposed new roller coaster code-named 'Project Exodus'.
-Assuming permission is granted by the council, the plans would see Logger's Leap demolished to make way for the new attraction.
+The main focus of the application is their proposed new roller coaster, at the time, code-named 'Project Exodus'.
+The demolition of Logger's Leap was completed in early 2023 to make way for the new roller coaster now known as Hyperia.
+Some sections of the flume still remain towards the back of the site.